LoneDev6/proxycheck.io/README.md

 // ------------------------------

   $API_Key = "######-######-######-######"; // Supply your API key between the quotes if you have one
-  $VPN = "0"; // Change this to 1 if you wish to perform VPN Checks on your visitors
   $TLS = "0"; // Change this to 1 to enable transport security, TLS is much slower though!
-  $TAG = "1"; // Change this to 1 to enable tagging of your queries (will show within your dashboard)
+  $TAG = "0"; // Change this to 1 to enable tagging of your queries (will show within your dashboard)

   // If you would like to tag this traffic with a specific description place it between the quotes.
   // Without a custom tag entered below the domain and page url will be automatically used instead.